 water at the picnic ground.
 No climbing over the fence at the viewing platform.

 There is no camping at Masons Falls.
 Camping is available in the Kinglake National Park in

 The Gums Camping Area, which is a 25 km by road back through Kinglake.
-Bookings are required through the managing
+If you are planning to stay overnight

 Nearby attractions: Wombelano Falls